SBU-BMI/quip_classification/dockerfile/readme.md

 This document explains how to build and run a docker image to generate whole slide image prediction heatmaps.

+## CUDA versions

+The base image for this container is nvcr.io/nvidia/tensorflow:18.11-py3.
+You will need CUDA version 10.x and driver version 410.xx on the host system (https://docs.nvidia.com/deeplearning/frameworks/tensorflow-release-notes/rel_18.11.html) to run the container.

 ### Building the docker:

 1. Navigate to the directory containing the Dockerfile: